Haufe-Lexware/wicked.haufe.io/doc/auth-github.md

 ## Step 2: Configure the API Portal

 Next, you need to configure the API Portal to know the GitHub credentials.
-To do that, open up the kickstarter on the [Authorization Page](http://localhost:3333/auth), and tick the "Use GitHub Authentication" check box:
+To do that, open up the kickstarter on the [Default Authorization Server](http://localhost:3333/authservers/default), and open the predefined "GitHub" auth method:

 ![Kickstarter - Github](images/github-step2-1.png)

-Make sure you are using the "Use environment variable `....`" checkbox to enable:

-* Having multiple Client IDs and Secrets for multiple environments
-* Encrypting the Client ID (tick the "Encrypt" checkbox for this value) in the configuration repository

-To learn more about deployment enviroments, see the [documentation on that](deployment-environments.md).
+Fill in the needed fields.
+Note that it may make sense to make the Github credentials environment variables to (a) encrypt them at rest, and (b) enable different Github application registrations for different runtime environments.

-Now all you have to do is to check in your changes to source control and redeploy your API Portal(s).
+Now all you have to do is to check in your changes to source control and redeploy your API configuration.
 GitHub social login should now be working.

-## FAQ

-* Nothing so far.
+### Getting Callback URLs

+Use the "Display Callback URLs" button to display the callback URIs per environment which are needed to register the application with GitHub.